misantroop/ibpyte/README.md

-# ibpyte
+# Ibpyte
-ibpyte is an IbPy-like interface for the Interactive Brokers Python API.
+Ibpyte is an IbPy-like interface for the Interactive Brokers Python API.
 Updated to support only the latest IB API versions (>10.14).

 ## Background

-ibpyte is a fork of ibpythonic and IbPy.
+Ibpyte is a fork of ibpythonic and IbPy.

 ## Installation